August, 2020

 I was raised around this area, though mostly down on Whidbey Island.
 Can’t tell you how many tourists pronounce the word Guemes as “gweeems”.
 Don’t do that!
 Most locals say either gway-miss or gwee-miss, or something in between gway and gwee.
 If any of you Readers can enlighten us even more about the correct local pronunciation, that would be terrific.

 The name/word “Guemes” was given to the island by the Spanish explorer José María Narváez as Isla de Güemes, although he supposedly named the island after someone other than himself.
-Information about the native Salish people on the island, and more info about the naming of the island, can be found HERE.
-Here’s a link to the Wikipedia article about Guemes.
+A bit of information about the native Salish people on the island, and more info too can be found on this Wikipedia article about Guemes.

 So, that’s a bit of history and other details.
 Let’s get going and see what this day brings and see what this ferry ride is all about.